Melba's Chocolate And Confectionery FactoryFree

 Visitors today find the old cheese factory transformed into a large emporium-style confectionery factory shop.
 This is a centrepiece for five different rooms, where various manufacturing processes can be viewed.
 These are the Chocolate Room, Depositing Room, Packing Room, Panning Room and Toffee Room.

 Visitors are encouraged to speak to the staff who have mastered the use of the heritage equipment, making old fashioned favourites in the time honoured tradition.
 An additional interesting feature is the collection of antique and quaint memorabilia from times past, which can be found on display around the factory walls.
+There's also a Coffee Shop that offers visitors a range of drinks, along with three flavoured Melba's Hot Chocolates.
+An exciting new addition, for all chocolate lovers who visit.

 Access With Assistance for the Disabled